Battle of Badr: Battlefield

 Map depicting the battlefield, with al-'Udwatul Dunya and al-'Udwatul Quswa, shown to the right.

 The valley of Badr is surrounded by two large sand dunes to the east, called al-'Udwatud Dunya (the near side of the valley) and al-'Udwatul Quswa (the far side of the valley).
 The west of the valley was covered by the al-Asfal Mountain (Jabal Al-Asfal) with an opening between it and another hill in the northwest.

 Between al-'Udwatud Dunya and al-'Udwatul Quswa was an opening, which was the primary route to Medina.
 Muhammad and his army did not approach the battlefield from here, they came from the north, as they were originally planning to target the caravan, which was moving from the Levant in the north, to Mecca in the south.
 Between al-'Udwatul Quswa and the hill covering the southern part of the battlefield was another opening, which was the primary route from Mecca.

-The Quraish had encamped in the south-eastern portion of the valley near the road to Mecca, while Muhammad and his army had encamped at some date-palms in the north.
-They had taken a well near the center of the western margin of al-'Udwatul Dunya and destroyed the other wells near the road to Medina to prevent the Makkans from getting any water.
-Another well situated at the end of the road to Mecca was later filled with the bodies of the dead Makkans.
+The Quraysh had encamped in the south-eastern portion of the valley near the road to Mecca, while Muhammad and his army had encamped at some date-palms in the north.
+They had taken a well near the center of the western margin of al-'Udwatul Dunya and destroyed the other wells near the road to Medina to prevent the Meccans from getting any water.
+Another well situated at the end of the road to Mecca was later filled with the bodies of the dead Meccans.